balazskreith/hamok-ts/docs/emitter.md

 - `closed`: `boolean` - Indicates whether the emitter is closed.
 - `connection`: `HamokConnection<string, string>` - The connection used by the emitter.
 - `payloadsCodec`: `Map<keyof T, { encode: (...args: unknown[]) => string, decode: (data: string) => unknown[] }>` - Optional codec for encoding and decoding payloads.
+- `ready: Promise<void>` - A promise that resolves when the emitter is initialized and ready to use.

 #### Methods